How To Make Valentine’s Day Memorable

 4. Surprise Your Partner

-Even though not everyone loves surprises, setting out that special day to surprise your love in the unusual ways will sure make it a remarkable one.
+Even though not everyone loves surprises, setting out that special day to surprise your lover in the unusual ways will sure make it a remarkable one.

-In planning a surprise, you may not need someone do it for you, you could get your other half’s favourite perfume, wine or jewelry and get it delivered timely at their place of work or home and don’t forget to place your order in advance.
+In planning a surprise, you may not need someone do it for you, you could get your other half’s favourite perfume, wine or jewelry and get it delivered timely at work or home and don’t forget to place your order in advance.

 Hiring saxophonists to serenade your partner in his/her home, or place of work is a good idea.

-A trip to the spa or offering to do specific chores ain’t bad too.
+A trip to the spa or offering to do specific chores is brilliant, too.

 5. Plan Special Outing